baijum/sampleproject/README.txt

 Sample Project
 ==============

-Some text for testing commit
+Some line for testing commit

+One more line